-- The TOE must ensure that the user data (amongst other those concerning the ID_Card holder38) and the TSF-data permanently stored in the TOE can be written by authorized Personalization Agents only.
+The TOE must ensure that the user data (amongst other those concerning the ID_Card holder39) and the TSF-data permanently stored in the TOE can be written by authorized Personalization Agents only.
 The Card Security Object can be updated by authorized Personalization Agents (in the role of DS), if the related data have been modified.
 The optional eSign application can additionally be activated on the TOE on behalf of the CSP taking responsibility for this eSign application, if the ID_Card holder had applied for this.
-This item concerns the following application(s): ePassport, eID, eSign. - The PP ([IDCARDPP]) also includes all security objectives for the TOE of the SSCD PP [SSCDPP].
-These items are applicable, if the eSign application is operational.
+This item concerns the following application(s): ePassport, eID, eSign.

-38 biographical and biometrical data as well as the SCD, if the eSign is operational
+39 biographical and biometrical data as well as the SCD, if the eSign is operational

-37 amongst other, IC Identification data
+38 amongst other, IC Identification data

-For the sake of completeness the objectives are listed below.
+- The PP ([IDCARDPP]) also includes all security objectives for the TOE of the SSCD PP [SSCDPP].
+These items are applicable, if the eSign application is operational. - For the sake of completeness the objectives are listed below.
 More details can be found in the SSCD PP [SSCDPP].

-Objective identifier Comments OT.Lifecycle_Security concerns the following application(s): - eSign OT.SCD/SVD_Gen concerns the following application(s): - eSign OT.SCD_Unique concerns the following application(s): - eSign OT.SCD_SVD_Corresp concerns the following application(s): - eSign OT.SCD_Secrecy concerns the following application(s): - eSign OT.Sig_Secure concerns the following application(s): - eSign OT.Sigy_SigF concerns the following application(s): - eSign OT.DTBS_Integrity_TOE concerns the following application(s): - eSign OT.EMSEC_Design concerns the following application(s): - eSign OT.Tamper_ID concerns the following application(s): - eSign OT.Tamper_Resistance concerns the following application(s): - eSign
+Objective identifier Comments OT.Lifecycle_Security concerns the following application(s): - eSign OT.SCD/SVD_Gen concerns the following application(s): - eSign OT.SCD_Unique concerns the following application(s): - eSign OT.SCD_SVD_Corresp concerns the following application(s): - eSign OT.SCD_Secrecy concerns the following application(s): - eSign OT.Sig_Secure concerns the following application(s): - eSign OT.Sigy_SigF concerns the following application(s): - eSign OT.DTBS_Integrity_TOE concerns the following application(s): - eSign OT.EMS_Design concerns the following application(s): - eSign OT.Tamper_ID concerns the following application(s): - eSign OT.Tamper_Resistance concerns the following application(s): - eSign